FAQs (Frequently Asked Questions):

 - The retainer or chest clip should be at armpit level.

 - Use a top tether with forward-facing safety seats, attached to a designated tether anchor.
-This can reduce the forward-motion of the child's head in a crash by several crucial inches.

 - Install the safety seat so that it moves no more than an inch to the front or sideways in the vehicle.